Lord Vetinari: Deposition and restoration

 Several attempts have been made on Vetinari's life or position; strangely enough, he seems to be involved in most of them.
 Shortly after his ascent to office, he was briefly turned into a lizard by a wizard under the influence of a Sourcerer.
 He was deposed for a time in favour of a pretender king and subsequently a summoned dragon (Guards!
 Guards!) and locked up in his own dungeons from which he is able to escape at his leisure.

 As seen by Vimes, the door to his cell is very large and heavy, and is absolutely covered in bars, bolts and locks – on the inside.
 All that is found on the outside is a single lock, a key to which Vetinari had hidden in the cell.
 He has two mottos a ruler should remember when building dungeons: "Never build a dungeon you wouldn't want to spend the night in yourself", and, "Never build a dungeon you can't get out of".

 The collection of sentient, loyal rats with access to the dungeons, and much of the palace itself, provides a well-secured backup escape plan; during a conflict with the palace's snake and scorpion populations Vetinari provided them with military advice, allowing them to become the palace's dominant vermin.

-He is shot in the leg with a gonne and walks with an ebony cane (Men at Arms).
+He is shot in the leg with the Disc's first gonne and walks with an ebony cane (Men at Arms) afterwards.
 It is rumoured that the cane held a sword that was made of iron from the blood of a thousand men, but this is revealed to be false (Making Money); as he says to Moist; "Oh, really.
 Do I look like a 'sword made of the blood of a thousand men' ruler?"